By 911 Pain Management | March 15th, 2022 | Pain Management

 - Alleviation of swelling and stiffness

-- Increased mobility and improve bodily functions
+- Increased mobility and improved bodily functions

 - Less likelihood of side effects